k8snetworkplumbingwg/sriov-cni/README.md

 * `link_state` (string, optional): enforce link state for the VF.
 Allowed values: auto, enable, disable.
 Note that driver support may differ for this feature.
 For example, `i40e` is known to work but `igb` doesn't.
 * `min_tx_rate` (int, optional): change the allowed minimum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.
 Note: Only supported on Mellanox NICs.
 * `max_tx_rate` (int, optional): change the allowed maximum transmit bandwidth, in Mbps, for the VF.
 Setting this to 0 disables rate limiting.

-Note: min_tx_rate is only supported on Mellanox NICs.
-Setting the min_tx_rate on Intel NICs to any value other than 0 will prevent the Pod from being created with "Invalid Argument".

-The recommendation is to not configure min_tx_rate in the net-attach-defs for Intel NICs.
+The min_tx_rate value should be <= max_tx_rate.
+Support of this feature depends on NICs and drivers.

 ### Using DPDK drivers:
 If this plugin is used with a VF bound to a dpdk driver then the IPAM configuration will be ignored.